nebuly-ai/optimate/apps/accelerate/speedster/docs/en/docs/getting_started/diffusers_getting_started.md

 5. [Load and run your optimized model in production](#5-load-and-run-your-optimized-model-in-production)

 ## 1) Environment Setup (GPU only)
-In order to optimize a Stable Diffusion model, you have to ensure that your environment is correctly set up according to these requirements: `CUDA>=12.0` and `tensorrt>=8.6.0`.
+In order to optimize a Stable Diffusion model, you have to ensure that your environment is correctly set up according to these requirements: `CUDA>=12.0`, `tensorrt>=8.6.0` and `torch<=1.13.1`.

 From TensorRT 8.6, all the tensorrt pre-built wheels released by nvidia support only `CUDA>=12.0`.
 Speedster will install `tensorrt>=8.6.0` automatically in the auto-installer only if it detects CUDA>=12.0, otherwise it will install `tensorrt==8.5.3.1`.
 In that case, you will have to upgrade your CUDA version and then to upgarde tensorrt to 8.6.0 or above.

 There should be a way to run TensorRT 8.6 also with CUDA 11, but it requires installing TensorRT in a different way, you can check this issue: https://github.com/NVIDIA/TensorRT/issues/2773.
 Otherwise, we highly suggest to just upgrade to CUDA 12.

+For now PyTorch>=2.0.0 is not supported due to an [issue](https://github.com/pytorch/pytorch/issues/97262) in the conversion to onnx, so until they fix it you must have torch<=1.13.1 to optimize Stable Diffusion successfully.

 You can check your CUDA version with the following command: